jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

-credentials) is smaller than password_size (which indicates that the submitted passwords length does not match the generated password) - if that is indeed the case, or `bytes_wrong` is not zero; the function errors out via `send_error` - which is not what we want.
+credentials) is smaller than password_size (which indicates that the submitted passwords length does not match the generated password) - if that is indeed the case, or `bytes_wrong` is not zero; the function errors out via `se nd_error` - which is not what we want.

 This means that our submitted credentials are still treated as valid, if the credentials we submit are bigger than `sizeof(details)`, as